-You may purchase Ford ESP from any participating Ford or Lincoln-Mercury or Ford of Canada dealer.
+You may purchase Ford ESP from any participating Ford and Lincoln/ Mercury and Ford of Canada dealer.
 There are several plans available in various time, distance and deductible combinations which can be tailored to fit your own driving needs.
 Ford ESP also offers reimbursement benefits for towing and rental coverage.
 (In Hawaii, rules vary.
 See your dealer for details.)

-When you buy Ford ESP, you receive Peace-of-Mind protection throughout the United States and Canada, provided by a network of more than 5,200 participating Ford, Lincoln-Mercury and Ford of Canada dealers.
+When you buy Ford ESP, you receive Peace-of-Mind protection throughout the United States and Canada, provided by a network of more than 5,000 participating Ford or Lincoln/Mercury and Ford of Canada dealers.